-The classical model was first challenged by Barnard (1938).
+The classical, and by implication, the bureaucratic model were first challenged by Barnard (1938).
 He emphasized the importance of the informal organization - the network of informal roles and relationships which, for better or worse, strongly influences the way the formal structure operates.
-He wrote: 'Formal organizations come out of and are necessary to informal organization: but when formal organizations come into operation, they create and require informal organizations.'
+He wrote: 'Formal organizations come out of and are necessary to informal organizations: but when formal organizations come into operation, they create and require informal organizations.'
+More recently, Child (1977) has pointed out that it is misleading to talk about a clear distinction between the formal and the informal organization.
+Formality and informality can be designed into structure.